2022 Houston Astros season: July

 With MLB All-Star starters announced, Altuve was named starter at second base for the American League.
 It was his eight selection overall, and fifth as a starter, both franchise records.
 He led AL second basemen in on-base percentage (.368), slugging percentage (.539) OPS (.907) and home runs (17).
 Craig Biggio (seven) previously held the record for most appearances.
 Dusty Baker, by rule of having been manager of the Astros in the 2021 World Series, was named manager of the American League.

 On July 8, José Urquidy started the series opener versus Oakland and reached a career high eight innings in an 8–3 win.
 Urquidy (8–3) was charged with all three runs, and, over his last 27 innings, had allowed six to score to lower his ERA from 4.99 to 4.08.
 Alex Bregman and Martín Maldonado both homered for Houston, Yuli Gurriel stroked three base hits and every starter in the lineup mustered at least one hit for 14 total hits.
-A's starter Paul Blackburn (6–4) retired the first 10 Astros batters allowing consecutive one-out doubles to Díaz and Álvarez.
+A's starter Paul Blackburn (6–4) retired the first 10 Astros batters allowing consecutive one-out doubles to Díaz and Alvarez.

 Limited to four hits on July 9 for the fourth consecutive game, Oakland held on to defeat Houston, 3–2, largely behind a solid effort from left-handed starter Zach Logue.
 Logue held the Astros to two hits over his five innings, including retiring the final ten batters he faced.
 Framber Valdez (8–4), who last hurled a complete game versus Oakland on May 30, repeated the effort, this time on the losing end for Houston.
 He matched Sandy Alcántara of the Marlins as the only pitchers to have tossed two complete games for the season thus far in the major leagues.